darkernoise/popt_star_bridge/README.md

 # popt_star_bridge
-Communications bridge for integrating devices into home automation and IOT platforms

 PopT Star Sensor Bridge is an open-source project, designed around the Raspberry PI, that makes setting up home automation sensors quick and easy.
 Just download a full pre-built image file, write it to an sd card, connect up few sensors to the Raspberry PI, edit a text configuration file to define the sensors, and the sensor is now available wirelessly within your home.

 Types of sensors that interface to PopT Star Sensor Bridge: